AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 ArrayList

 An ArrayList is a resizable array.
-Unlike arrays, you can add and remove elements.
+Unlike a fixed array, you can add and remove elements at any time.
+It is the most-tested data structure on FRQ #3.

 Creating an ArrayList